Prof. Ken Duffy|

 The results establish that from an inquisitor's point of view there is a law of diminishing returns as the number of potentially hacked accounts increases.
 From a designer's point of view, coming full circle to Massey's original observation that Shannon entropy has little quantitative relationship to how hard it is to guess a single string, Shannon entropy plays a fundamental role in the multi-user setting.

-November 2015 - Forensic Analysis of DNAWhen cells are taken from a crime scene, a substantial amount of processing is necessary before DNA fingerprints can be determined.
+November 2015 - Noise in Forensic Analysis of DNAWhen cells are taken from a crime scene, a substantial amount of processing is necessary before human identification can be determined.
 This processing results in both noise and artifacts being added to the measured signal.
 In a paper published in Forensic Science International: Genetics, my colleagues Ullrich Mönich (now TU Munich), Muriel Médard (MIT), Viveck Cadambe (now Penn.
 State U.), Lauren Alfonse (BU) and Catherine Grgicak (BU) and I characterize the most fundamental element of this process, baseline noise, for circumstances in which there is little initial DNA, as often occurs with crime-scene samples.
 Historically, this noise has been modeled as Gaussian when present, but the data generated by Lauren and Catherine does not support that hypothesis and instead suggests that a heavy-tailed distribution is more appropriate.
 This has ramifications for how noise should be treated in continuous models or how filters should be calibrated by crime-labs.

 June 2015 - Network Coding, Constraint Satisfaction, Guesswork, and Network Infusion.Three pieces of work on quite distinct topics will be presented at international conferences this month, one of which is a prize-winner.